LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 the node is found to prevent setting `node6.Next` to a node that may not exist.
 4. *Uh-Oh*, now both `node3` and `node6` are pointing to the same next node. `node6` is not quite fully apart of the linked list.
 5. Next, we have to adjust `node3.Next` to point to the newly created node, `node6`.
-Since we still have `Current` pointing to `node3` this will be a straighforward transaction.
-We just simply tell `Current` (because it is pointint to the same memory location as `node3`) to change it's `Next` to point to the new node (`node6`).
+Since we still have `Current` pointing to `node3` this will be a straightforward transaction.
+We just simply tell `Current` (because it is pointing to the same memory location as `node3`) to change it's `Next` to point to the new node (`node6`).

 ![Singly Linked List](assets/LLInsert4.PNG)

-And now we have a complete link list with the newly added node exacty where we wanted it.
+And now we have a complete link list with the newly added node exactly where we wanted it.

 ![Singly Linked List](assets/LLInsert5.PNG)